ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: Introduction

-ContactNet is based on a multi-output regression network \cite{Schmid22} that ranks a discrete set of allowed foothold locations.
+ContactNet is based on a multi-output regression network \cite{Schmid22} that ranks a discrete set of foothold locations.
 This information is then used to generate a contact plan.
-The ContactNet is trained offline using data generated with a novel cost function (see Sec. \ref{sec:costFuction}) that chooses footholds which maximize robustness, stability and minimize trajectory generation cost.
+The ContactNet is trained offline on a simple flat terrain using data generated with a novel cost function (see Sec. \ref{sec:costFuction}) which considers robustness, stability and minimizes trajectory generation cost.
 After training, we combine the ContactNet foothold plan with a centroidal trajectory optimizer~\cite{openaccess} to generate online a desired behavior.
-The whole pipeline runs at 3.125 $\mathrm{Hz}$.

 To evaluate our approach, we generate \textit{acyclic walk} and \textit{acyclic trot} behaviors on the Solo12 robot~\cite{Grimminger2020} in simulation (Fig. \ref{fig:solo}).
-We show that ContactNet can automatically navigate terrains with holes, even though data collection for training is performed on flat terrain without holes.
-Finally, we systematically analyze the robustness of the ContactNet to measurement uncertainties, i.e. Gaussian noise in the joint velocity measurement, to ensure that the approach will be transferable on the real robot.
+We show that ContactNet can automatically navigate terrains with holes, even though those kind of terrains are not considered during the data collection for training.
+Finally, we systematically analyze the robustness of the ContactNet in face of measurement uncertainties, i.e. Gaussian noise in the joint velocity measurements, to emulate the behaviour of a real sensor.